leosum1/CSSL-Storage-Capacity/README.md

 ## Clean Data

 The data is composed of 32 files, 16 files per NetApp controller.
 Each files are plain text output from the iterations in time for a day.

+## Descriptive Analysis